hyttmi/cellframe_masternode_inspector/README.md

 ```

 **Note:**
-All network actions except `autocollect_status` and `network_status` are served from a cache for fast access.
+All network actions except `autocollect_status` and `network_status` are served from a per-network cache for fast access.
 `autocollect_status` and `network_status` are always live.

+The cacher offloads most network data fetching to fast RPC nodes, but for wallet operations will automatically fall back to using your local node socket if no RPC nodes are available.

 ### Batch Requests